CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-passages.md

 ## Hints for Reporting Style (Callendar)

-See <https://orthic.shorthand.fun/manual#key-to-hints>, transcribed by Jeremy W Sherman.
+See <https://orthic.shorthand.fun/manual#hints-for-the-reporting-style>, transcribed by Jeremy W Sherman, for marked-up image and key.

 The reporting style differs from the ordinary style only in the more extensive use of (2) abbreviation and phrasing.